 You'll need a degree in social work to get a job as a social worker, but don't worry if you don't have an undergraduate degree in the subject.
-You can do a postgraduate course (a diploma or a masters) at a number of UK universities, and once you've completed this, you can register with the Health and Care Professions Council as a qualified social worker.
+You can do a postgraduate course (a diploma or a masters) at a number of UK universities, and once you've completed this, you can register with Social Work England as a qualified social worker.

 What postgraduate courses involve

 Most postgraduate social work courses are full time and made up of academic study and work placements.
-You'll explore topics such as human growth and development, mental health, disability, assessments, communication skills, law and partnership working.
+You'll explore topics such as law and policy, research methods, communication skills, and social identity and citizenship.
 You can complete a postgraduate diploma in around 14 months; a masters will take at least two years.

 Your course provider will organise work placements for you and make sure you get the support you need while you're on placement.